Homebound Placement during the Pandemic

 Requesting Home Instruction-List your reasons.

-Define your why, but keep it focused on your child, not you.
-Pick and choose what you need here.
+Define your why, but focus on your child, not you.

 - Additionally, his medical team has stated (and list them).
 Again-power words.
 Not the “medical team feels.”
-It’s not about how any of the adults in his/her life feel, it’s about why this is not the appropriate placement right now.
+It’s not about how any of the adults in his/her life feel; it’s about why this is not the appropriate placement right now.

 Requesting Home Instruction-List your availability.